World Statesmen.org HOME >

 "By the Grace of God, King of Solomon Islands and His other Realms and Territories, Head of the Commonwealth."

-Territorial Disputes: From 2003 to 2017, the Regional Assistance Mission to Solomon Islands, consisting of police, military, and civilian advisors drawn from 15 countries, assisted in reestablishing and maintaining civil and political order while reinforcing regional stability and security.
+Territorial Disputes: From 2003 to 2017, at the request of the Solomon Islands Governor-General, the Regional Assistance Mission to Solomon Islands (RAMSI), consisting of police, military, and civilian advisors drawn from 15 countries, assisted in re-establishing and maintaining civil and political order while reinforcing regional stability and security.

 Party abbreviations: AIM = Association of Independent Members of Parliament (founded by Tommy Chan, est. c.2001); Ind = Independent; NCRA = National Coalition for Reform and Advancement (coalition incl.
 NCRA, SIPRA, est.2010); OURP = Ownership, Unity and Responsibility Party ("Our Party", former SISCP, est.16 Jan 2010); PAP = People's Alliance Party (social-democratic, est.1979); RDPSI = Reform Democratic Party of Solomon Islands (constitutional reform, est.2010); SIDP = Solomon Islands Democratic Party (est.Oct 2005); SILP = Solomon Islands Liberal Party (est.1988); SIPRA = Solomon Islands Party for Rural Advancement (est.2006); SIUP = Solomon Islands United Party (conservative, est.1980);